 Introduction: The 3 Gaps by Hyrum Smith

-For those who do not know yet, I went to Dallas this month to attend the eWomenNetwork Conference.
+For those who do not know yet, I went to Dallas in August 2016 to attend the eWomenNetwork Conference.
 Hyrum Smith gave a great talk, and I was so impressed that I bought his book, The 3 Gaps.
 Hyrum Smith encouraged us to write a constitution for our family as well as for ourselves.
 I commit to writing my constitution (Note from Avil: I have written my personal constitution).

 But I wanted to read the book first, then review my notes from his session at the conference.
 I decided once again to share my notes, so that you get insights into how I take notes.
 Because Hyrum Smith piqued my interest about family and individual constitutions, I wanted to learn more.
 If the United States has a Constitution, why not me?
 I read The 3 Gaps to further my knowledge on the topic.
 I am pulling information from the book that interests me.